USA, First postal stationery with prehistoric

 On 3 March 1952, Soviet Union issues a stamp titled "Greatest Russian scientist biologist-paleontologist: W.O.
 Kovalevskij" with a face value of 40 kopejka and this is actually the first stamp dedicated to paleontologist.

 Vladimir Onufreivich Kowalewskij (1784-1856) Russian paleontologist and supporter of Darwinism.
 He was the one who assumed horses are appeared first in Europe continent then migrate to North America, then come back to Europe.
 Evidence of this theorie found more then 100 years after his suicide due to some trouble in private and commercial life in Grube Messel by Darmstadt, Germany.
-Very little prehistoric horse in size of a big dog was found there and depicted on stamp of BRD in 1978.
+Very little prehistoric horse in size of a big dog was found there and depicting on stamp of BRD in 1978.

 first stamp of scientists